Xabitsuki/Draining-Youtube/README.md

 3. The extracted frames are used to reconstruct the 3D structure of the recorded scenes.
 (realized using the `openMVG` library)

-When the pipelien finishes, `set_X/` (X is an index) files were generated, each one containing the frames that were used to generated the a 3D sparse point-cloud model of the scene.
+When the pipelien finishes, `set_X/` (X is an index) folders were generated, each one containing the frames that were used to generate a 3D sparse point-cloud model of the scene captured in the different frames.

 ##### Illustrations
 Consider the following frame of Lausanne's cathedral.
 ![alt text][cathedral]